-Jay started entertaining with his brothers at the age of two and a half!
+Jay Osmond started entertaining with his brothers at the age of two and a half.
 We’ve all heard the story… the home-town performances…the break at DisneyLand…the Andy Williams Show…the history.
 For those who have gotten to know Jay the person, aside from Jay Osmond the entertainer, they know he is down-to-earth, warm, friendly, and a truly kind and giving individual.
 When asked what he feels his best quality is, Jay answers… “patience.”
-Jay honestly cares about the people who cross his path, and his wonderful sense of humor is the icing on the cake!
+Jay honestly cares about the people who cross his path, and his wonderful sense of humor is the icing on the cake.

-He went from the little guy, stopping his performance to pick up the coins the crowd threw, to polishing into a multi-talented performer with the drive and tenacity that has kept The Osmonds a “household” name for over forty years.
+Jay went from the little guy, stopping his performance to pick up the coins the crowd threw, to polishing into a multi-talented performer with the drive and tenacity that has kept The Osmonds a “household” name for decades.
 There was the first television appearance on Disney After Dark in 1961…The Andy Williams Show beginning in 1962…The Travels of Jamie McPheeters show in 1963…The Seven Little Foys movie in 1964…and The Jerry Lewis Show in 1969…not to mention recordings such as “Songs We Sang on the Andy Williams Show,” “We Sing You A Merry Christmas,” “Preview: The Travels Of Jaimie McPheeters,” “The Osmond Brothers Sing the All Time Hymn Favorites,” and “The New Sound of The Osmond Brothers.”
-Needless to say, these early performances and recordings were just the beginning!
+Needless to say, these early performances and recordings were just the beginning.

-With February 2001, we saw the airing of the ABC-TV movie “Inside The Osmonds,” which told the story of the Osmond family as it “rose to stardom.”
+February 2001 saw the airing of the ABC-TV movie “Inside The Osmonds,” which told the story of the Osmond family as it “rose to stardom.”
 Jay and all of the other family members were actively involved in the making of this movie.

 The year 2007 marked the original performing Osmond Brothers’ (Alan, Wayne, Merrill and Jay) 50th anniversary in the entertainment business.
-The Osmond talent, and their fans, have stood the test of time, and Jay feels very blessed to have enjoyed such a rewarding career in show business.
 An exciting celebration took place in Las Vegas, Nevada, August 12-14, 2007.
 Three sold-out performances were filmed for a PBS special which aired in March 2008, and a DVD of the celebration was released in December 2007.
-Click here for a re-cap of the events surrounding the 50th Anniversary Celebration kick-off in Las Vegas.
-The celebration continued with a 50th Anniversary World Tour featuring 16 performances from May 18 – June 21, 2008, and spanning from the United Kingdom to Australia, and finishing in Asia.
+The celebration continued with a 50th Anniversary World Tour featuring 16 performances from May 18 – June 21, 2008, spanning from the United Kingdom to Australia, and finishing in Asia.
 Fittingly, the family ended their first tour together in more than 25 years, by performing with the Mormon Tabernacle Choir in Salt Lake City, Utah July 26-27, 2008.
 Performing with the choir was a dream of their mother’s, and Jay was delighted to see it finally happen.

 November 2009 – Jay released his second solo recording, aptly titled, “It’s About Time Again.”
 This CD features some re-releases from “It’s About Time” released in 1994, as well as some new selections.
-The compilation represents Jay’s all-time favorite songs.
-Jay has also written his autobiography, “Stages – An Autobiography,” set for release August 15, 2010.
+Jay also penned his autobiography, “Stages – An Autobiography,” which was released August 15, 2010.

 On the Fox Family Channel’s television special, “Famous Families,” which aired in January 1999, Jay stated at the end of the hour-long program…“Am I going to be remembered as a star or a good dad…I’ll take a good dad any day over a star.”
 It is unanimous that Jay has achieved both.
 You won’t find a nicer guy, a more devoted father, or a more outstanding entertainer.
 When asked what he hopes people remember most when they think of Jay Osmond, he answers… “I hope to be remembered as someone who was filled with love, kindness, honor, and dignity.”